How to open a business bank account in Hong Kong

 For example, KBC is an international bank which is based in Belgium, Czech, Hungary, Austria, etc. If you are a KBC client, you might ask KBC to contact KBC’s Hong Kong branch.
 They will assist you with opening a bank account.
 Yet, you need to have a Hong Kong company first and prepare other supporting documents.

-Our list is very limited and covers certain banks, for more information please contact your local banks if they offer this type of service.
+Our limited list covers only certain banks.
+Contact your local banks for information on their service offerings.
 We suggest you contact all your local banks in your country and ask them about this option.

 Alternative: International Banks